Here are the considerations and how-tos for takeoff, flight and auto landing. The revised control model is great for mouse and keyboard.

-- Select the maintenance icon at the foot of the display
+- Select the maintenance (wrench) icon at the foot of the display

-- Click on the items you want then hit confirm to take on fuel and repair items.
+- Click on all the items you want then hit confirm.

-If your icons indicate the items are not available, it might be a bug in the coding.
-You might be able to work around it by changing the situation in some way and trying again.
-For example, get out of the ship and back in again.
+If your icons indicate the items are not available, it might be a bug in the game state.
+You might be able to work around bugs by changing the situation in some way and trying again.
+For example, turn off engines, get out of the ship, wait a bit and then get back in the ship again.